 Chicken Broth – The chicken broth is used to make the base of this creamy sauce.
 If you want a vegetarian version, you can use vegetable broth instead.

-Milk – Use whole milk (full-fat milk), as it makes this lemon butter sauce rich and creamy.
+Milk – Use whole milk (full-fat milk), making this lemon butter sauce rich and creamy.
 Do not use skim milk or low-fat milk.
 They won’t give you the same delicious result.

 Butter – This sauce has a lot of butter.
 Do not get intimidated by the quantity and reduce it.
 Use good quality, cold unsalted butter.